Why would a company sell or factor its receivables?

 What are the two types of accounts receivable factoring?

 Without recourse factoring is a better solution to reduce your bad debt risk.
-In non-recourse factoring, Bankers Factoring takes on the credit risk – providing you with bad debt protection.
-You can enjoy your cash flow with no strings attached.
+In non-recourse factoring, Bankers Factoring takes on the credit risk – giving you bad debt protection.
+You can enjoy your cash flow with no strings attached from a non recourse accounts receivable financing company like Bankers Factoring.

 Related article: Understanding Non-Recourse Factoring